jforrest602/projects/MYDFIR_30Day_Challenge.md

 This exercise provided me with a clearer understanding of how the network components interact.
 Using [Draw.io](http://draw.io/) was straightforward, making it a great platform to get comfortable with building network diagrams.
 It also emphasized the importance of having a clear, organized representation of network setups, especially in cybersecurity scenarios.

-## Day Two: Introducing the ELK Stack
+## Day 2: Introducing the ELK Stack
 ![elk stack](https://github.com/user-attachments/assets/df1977ed-f7b5-42c8-a6c4-26a611f3d350)

 In today’s cybersecurity landscape, the ELK Stack has become an essential tool for Security Operations Centers (SOCs).
 Comprising Elasticsearch, Logstash, and Kibana, the ELK Stack offers powerful features that enable SOC analysts to gain critical insights from system logs and telemetry data.
 Understanding what the ELK Stack is, its benefits, and how to effectively deploy it can help aspiring SOC analysts stand out in a competitive field.